 RePack, for example, is looking to reduce waste in the fashion industry by providing retailers with reusable and returnable packaging.
-Amongst Repack’s customers are two Good On You favourites, Filippa K and MUD Jeans.
+Amongst Repack’s customers is one of Good On You’s favourites: MUD Jeans.
 RePack’s packaging comes in three adjustable sizes which are designed to last at least 20 cycles.
 The customers can easily return the packaging for free by post and can be offered a reward for doing so.

 The plastic you don’t see

-Even if some brands are doing their best to offer you sustainable packaging options, there is likely still plastic packaging further up the supply chain that you’re not necessarily aware of.
+Even if some brands are doing their best to offer sustainable packaging options, there is likely still plastic packaging further up the supply chain that is less obvious to consumers.